XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 This example is based on the Option 2 when SDP is located on the PE and utilizing the same approach for the data model of the Network Slice Service, but "attachment-circuits" section of the model is refering to the identifiers that are created using the data models specified in {{?I-D.boro-opsawg-teas-attachment-circuit}}

+This example following the overall conception in {{ZSM-003}} of confederated data model approach and SDO Data Model cross-referencing in order to get quicker Service and Slice provisioning in multiple domains under various SDO areas of focus, fueling closed-loop automation direction in the Management lifecycle of Slices and Services.

 3GPP NRM Rel 18 LogicalInterfaceInfo (Section 6.3.35 of {{TS-28.541}}) represents 3GPP IOC with TN-related parameters of the 3GPP subsytem interpreted in this example (Option 3) as CE network configuration of current model and may be referenced as a 'peer-sap-id' remote endpoint of the attachment circuit with parameters as 'nf-termination-ip' and 'nf-termination-vlan' (see more on SAPs at {{!RFC9408}}; and parameters related to the physical connection and associated with Bearer Service "ietf-ac-svc:attachement-circuits:ietf-bearer-svc".

 3GPP NRM ConnectionPointInfo (Section 6.3 of {{TS-28.541}}) represents 3GPP IOC with link to the external IETF data model {{?I-D.boro-opsawg-teas-attachment-circuit}} in order to link the corresponding 3GPP subsystem Transport Network-related slice Meeting Point (Clause 6.3.18 of {{TS-28.541}}, EP_Transport) to the IETF Network Slice attachment circuit.